 Where are you located?

-We are in Rockwall, County Texas, just east of Dallas.
+We are near Mineola, Texas, north of Tyler.
 We do meet in public for puppy pickups.
 It is unsafe to have strangers in our home for the safety of our family and our dogs from theft and disease control as well.

 We are in the process of farther east so meeting in the Tyler or Terrell is also possible depending on timing etc.